core-wg/oscore/draft-ietf-core-object-security.md

 The remainder of this section and later sections discuss the behavior in terms of CoAP messages.
 If HTTP is used for a particular leg in the end-to-end path, then this section applies to the conceptual CoAP message that is mappable to/from the original HTTP message as discussed in {{proxy-operations}}.
 That is, an HTTP message is conceptually transformed to a CoAP message and then to an OSCORE message, and similarly in the reverse direction.
 An actual implementation might translate directly from HTTP to OSCORE without the intervening CoAP representation.

+Protection of signaling messages (see Section 5 of {{I-D.ietf-core-coap-tcp-tls}}) is specified in {{coap-signaling}}, the other parts of this section targets non-signaling messages.

 Message fields of the CoAP message may be protected end-to-end between CoAP client and CoAP server in different ways:

 * Class E: encrypted and integrity protected,